 - Internal links

 After practicing these necessary optimizations with several blog posts, you will be able to do it within 15-20 minutes.
-Don’t spend too much time on fixing all the issues.
+Don’t spend too much time fixing all the issues.

-See how Yoast SEO plugin worked for this article itself.
-It says I should not link out to a page with same focus keyword.
-Do I have to remove the link to Yoast SEO guide above?
+See how the Yoast SEO plugin worked for this article itself.
+It says I should not link out to a page with the same focus keyword.
+Do I have to remove the link to the Yoast SEO guide above?

-Social Media vs. SEO
+Social media vs. SEO

 You bear all this burden as you want to rank your blog higher on Google and attract viewers.
 But Google is not the only way to bring traffic to your blog.

-With a few years of experience as a freelance social media strategist, I knew the power of social media and used that power to bring potential customers to my clients’ websites.
+With a few years of experience as a freelance social media strategist, I knew the power of social media, and I used that power to bring potential customers to my clients’ websites.

-You do not have to use all the social media platforms.
+You do not have to use all social media platforms.
 Being active on all platforms is impossible unless you have a company or a team to manage your social profiles.